technoon-org/technoon.org/lesson_4/slides.md

    git commit -m "Add first blog entry" git status
    ```
+3. If you missed last week, add the `git graph` alias for visualising
+   branches:
+   * <span style="font-size: 0.65em;">`git config --global alias.graph "log --all --graph --oneline --decorate"`</span>
-3. Make sure you have no uncommitted changes and that you are up to
+4. Make sure you have no uncommitted changes and that you are up to
-    date with `origin/main` by checking the output of `git status`
+   date with `origin/main` by checking `git status`

 </div>